preeetham31/project-0-cs50-/README.md

-# project-0-cs50-webdev
+# Project Overview

-A quick overview of the first assignment of CS50 Web Programming: a simple clone of Google Search, Google Advanced Search and Google Images purely made with HTML and SCSS.
+This project is the first assignment of CS50 Web Programming, involving creating a simple clone of Google Search, Google Advanced Search, and Google Images using HTML and SCSS.

-## Assignment specification
+## Assignment Specifications

-- **Pages**.
-Your website should have at least three pages: one for Google Search, one for Google Image Search, and one for Google Advanced Search.
+- **Pages**: Create three pages: Google Search, Google Image Search, and Google Advanced Search.
+Include links for navigation between the pages.
-    - On the Google Search page, there should be links in the upper-right of the page to go to Image Search or Advanced Search.
-On each of the other two pages, there should be a link in the upper-right to go back to Google Search.
+- **Query Text**: Allow users to type a query on the Google Search page and click "Google Search" to see search results.
-- **Query Text**.
-On the Google Search page, the user should be able to type in a query, click “Google Search”, and be taken to the Google search results for that page.
+- **Query Images**: On the Google Image Search page, allow users to type a query and click a search button to see image search results.
-    - Like Google’s own, your search bar should be centered with rounded corners.
-The search button should also be centered, and should be beneath the search bar.
+- **Query Advanced**: Provide input fields for specific search options on the Google Advanced Search page, similar to Google's advanced search options.
-- **Query Images**.
-On the Google Image Search page, the user should be able to type in a query, click a search button, and be taken to the Google Image search results for that page.
+- **Appearance**: Style the pages to match Google's aesthetics, including centered search bars with rounded corners and blue "Advanced Search" buttons.

-- **Query Advanced**.
-On the Google Advanced Search page, the user should be able to provide input for the following four fields (taken from Google’s own advanced search options)
+## Additional Features

-    - Find pages with… “all these words:”
+- **Lucky Button**: Include an "I'm Feeling Lucky" button on the main Google Search page to take users directly to the first search result.
-    - Find pages with… “this exact word or phrase:”
+- **Aesthetics**: Ensure that the CSS matches Google's design as closely as possible.

-    - Find pages with… “any of these words:”
+## Instructions

-    - Find pages with… “none of these words:”
+1. Clone this repository to your local machine.
-- **Appearance**.
-Like Google’s own Advanced Search page, the four options should be stacked vertically, and all of the text fields should be left aligned.
+2. Open the `index.html` file in your web browser.
-    - Consistent with Google’s own CSS, the “Advanced Search” button should be blue with white text.
-When the “Advanced Search” button is clicked, the user should be taken to search results page for their given query.
+3. Explore the different pages and functionalities of the project.

-- **Lucky**.
-Add an “I’m Feeling Lucky” button to the main Google Search page.
-Consistent with Google’s own behavior, clicking this link should take users directly to the first Google search result for the query, bypassing the normal results page.
+## Contributions

-- **Aesthetics**.
-The CSS you write should match Google’s own aesthetics as best as possible.
+Contributions and feedback are welcome!
+If you find any issues or have suggestions for improvement, please create a pull request or raise an issue in the [issue tracker](https://github.com/yourusername/yourprojectname/issues).